 Chocolate Cake with Strawberry Jam Frosting

-One of the first things I learned to veganize was chocolate cake for my husband—who has a sweet tooth—and this Chocolate Cake with Strawberry Frosting is a recipe I developed for him this year.
+One of the first things I learned to veganize was chocolate cake for my husband.
+He has a sweet tooth, so I developed this Chocolate Cake with Strawberry Frosting recipe for him earlier this year.
 In lieu of filling this space with SEO driving drivel, here’s a short little snippet I wrote about him the other day:

 At some point, I grew so disenchanted with “real life,” I slipped into that blue-grey space between everyday and the skeins of Frank O’Hara’s grit without thinking.
 I’d crawl out of bed at 3 in the morning and sit on our couch with Daisy pressed against my outer thigh, her rhythmic breathing still easy and hypnotic.
 We had floor to ceiling windows in our living room and I always marveled at how rapidly daylight–grim or blushing–would steal over the hardwood floors.
 I think I dreamt then, even while wide awake, of a different life, of Central Park and her as yet untested womb and thawing ice rink, the lurid glow and buzz of a neon sign wheezing through the thickest parts of darkness, and a fire-escape dangling from the eaves like a gypsy’s earrings.
 I was in love with a man from New York, then, but in retrospect, I think I fell in love with New York.
 All the promise it trembled with, the future caked into the curbs and sewer grates and the smell of autonomy underlying the decay of last night’s regret.